MitMaro/git-interactive-rebase-tool/README.md

 | PageUp      | Diff   | Scroll view a step up                     |
 | PageDown    | Diff   | Scroll view a step down                   |
 | `d`         | Diff   | Show full commit diff                     |

+## Supported Platforms

+### Linux

+Supported on all Linux based distributions.
+The project is tested on Debian and Ubuntu, but should work on any standard Linux distribution.
+If the project is not working on your platform, please [open an issue](https://github.com/MitMaro/git-interactive-rebase-tool/issues/new).

+The tool is tested in [Tilix](https://gnunn1.github.io/tilix-web/) and [Gnome Terminal](https://help.gnome.org/users/gnome-terminal/stable/).

+### macOS

+Supported on the latest version of macOS, though previous versions should work.

+The tool is tested in [iTerm2](https://www.iterm2.com/) and [Terminal](https://support.apple.com/en-ca/guide/terminal/welcome/mac).

+### Windows

+Supported on the latest versions of Windows 8.1 and Windows 10 and Windows 11.

+The tool is tested on Windows 10 in [PowerShell](https://docs.microsoft.com/powershell/) and Command Prompt inside [Windows Console](https://docs.microsoft.com/windows/console/) and [Windows Terminal](https://docs.microsoft.com/windows/terminal/).
+The latest version of Git Bash provided from [Git for Windows](https://gitforwindows.org/) is also supported.

+Windows Console and Git Bash are only minimally supported, and some features or graphical glitches may occur.
+Windows Console running in [legacy mode](https://docs.microsoft.com/windows/console/legacymode) is not supported.

+[Cygwin](https://www.cygwin.com/) is not officially supported.

 ## Development